bluerobotics/bluerobotics.github.io/thrusters/index.md

 Do not operate the thruster for extended periods (more than a few seconds) out of water.
 The bearings are lubricated by the water and vibration and noise will be greater when dry.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Do not operate the thruster for extended periods (more than a minute) at full throttle in water.
-If not allowed to cool periodicially, damage can occur.
+If not allowed to cool periodically, damage can occur.
 We recommend our T200 thruster for long period high throttle use cases.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 The thruster can handle saltwater and sandy environments pretty well, but it does not get along with seaweed.
 Avoid sucking seaweed into the thruster to avoid damage.